monash-human-power/data-acquisition-system/Raspi/README.md

 sudo npm install serialport --unsafe-perm --build-from-source
 ```
 Running without the flags will lead to errors.
 See [this](https://github.com/node-serialport/node-serialport/tree/master/packages/serialport#raspberry-pi-linux) for more information about this.

+## How it works
+The basic flow of the program is as follows:

+1. Check if server is online every 1.5 seconds
+2. When server is online, open serial port
+3. Handle incoming data from serial port